 Microsoft is rumored to launch new versions of its Surface products later this year, which means we should be only months away from a third-generation Surface Laptop.
-Rumors about the Surface laptop 3 are pretty scarce, but we do have an idea of when it will launch and what sort of processors it will have.
+Rumors about the Surface laptop 3 are coming in hot, so we already have an idea of when it will launch and what sort of processors it will have.

 The Surface Laptop 2 was one of the best clamshell laptops when it launched last October, but other notebooks from Dell, HP and Lenovo have jumped ahead in recent months.
 Now is the perfect time for Microsoft to regain the spotlight by releasing a Surface Laptop 3 that addresses some of the shortcomings of the last-gen model.